MicrosoftDocs/dynamics-365-fraud-protection/content/scorecard.md

 ---
 author: yvonnedeq
-description: This topic explains how to review key metrics and understand the performance of fraud protection efforts. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/15/2020
+description: This topic explains how to review key metrics and understand the performance of fraud protection efforts in Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/15/2020